webdriverio-community/wdio-video-reporter/README.md

 - `videoSlowdownMultiplier` Integer between [1-100].
 Increase if videos are playing to quick. `Default: 3`
 - `videoRenderTimeout` Max seconds to wait for a video to render. `Default: 5`
 - `outputDir` If its not set, it uses wdio.config.outputDir. `Default: undefined`
+- `outputDir` If its not set, it uses wdio.config.outputDir. `Default: undefined`
+- `maxTestNameCharacters` Max length of test name. `Default: 250`

 Advanced configuration parameters
 ---------------------------------